Thomas Linacre Centre

 If you have a forthcoming appointment, you can go to the Appointment Information page and get more specific information on what to bring and what to expect.

 It is situated in Wigan town centre within easy reach of the main town centre car parks and public transport system.
-The centre operates Monday to Friday between the hours of 7.30am and 6.00pm with some additional evening clinics.
+The centre operates Monday to Friday with some departments operating between the hours of 7.30am and 6.00pm with some additional evening clinics.
+For specific department opening times please see below.

 The centre provides the following range of clinics: